emcthye/FxRate/README.md

 ```

 ## VIPER Architecture
-This is a demo app showing daily updated foreign exchange reference rates from the European Central Bank.
-The purpose of this demo app is to demonstrate Android Java application in VIPER clean architecture.
-The source code is organized into different layers of VIPER architecture and each layer of VIPER architecture are described below:
+The source code is organized into different layers of VIPER architecture and relationship between each layer is described as below:

 ![](VIPER-Architecture.png)